duyfe/js-scroll-effect/README.md

   @import '~/node_modules/js-scroll-effect/dist/scroll-effect.css';
 ```

-- Or you can make css by yourself in your css file
+- Then you make css by yourself in your project.

 ```Css
   @keyframes myCustomEffect {